Approximating Electoral Control Problems: Preliminaries

 \end{definition}

 Throughout the literature, the terms ``performance ratio'' and ``approximation ratio'' are used interchangeably.

 An $f(n)$-approximation algorithm for an $\NPO$ problem $A$ is a polynomial-time computable function $M$ that on each input $x \in I_A$ outputs a solution $y$ such that $R_A(x, y) \leq f(|x|)$, and we at times in an abuse of terminology refer to $f(n)$ as the performance/approximation ratio of the approximation algorithm (with respect to problem $A$)\@.
 We assume that if there is no such solution $y$, then the algorithm outputs no solution.
-If a problem has no $f(n)$-approximation algorithm, we say it is inapproximable or not approximable.
+If a problem has/admits no $f(n)$-approximation algorithm, we say it is inapproximable or not approximable.
+We now move on to the subclasses of $\NPO$ that are relevant to our work.\footnote{ We mention in passing that Brelsford~\cite{bre:msthesis:approximations} also considered three subclasses of $\NPO$ known as $\FPTAS$, $\PTAS$, and $\APX$ (which we do not define as we do not prove any results directly related to them), and asked whether any of the control problems they studied could be in those classes.
+However, it is known that and that those inclusions are strict if and only $\P \neq \NP$~\cite{cre:c:approximation}.
+By the nature of our results (which will be clear in Sections~\ref{s:approx} and~\ref{s:inapprox}), it follows that the answer to the above question is ``no,'' unless $\P=\NP$\@. } Let $A \in \NPO$.